Accelerated-Cloud-Storage/acs-sdk-python/docs/API.md

 filesystem access to ACS buckets.
 It handles file operations by translating them to ACS API calls and manages buffers for efficient read and write operations.

-# Create a mount point
-mkdir -p /mnt/acs-bucket

-# Mount the bucket
-python -m acs_sdk.fuse my-bucket /mnt/acs-bucket

-# Now you can work with the files as if they were local
-ls /mnt/acs-bucket
-cat /mnt/acs-bucket/example.txt

 **Attributes**: